aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - [ELB.14] Classic Load Balancer should be configured with defensive or strictest desync mitigation mode
         - [Macie.1] Amazon Macie should be enabled
         - [Macie.2] Macie automated sensitive data discovery should be enabled
-    - BUG: CloudFormation service in Malaysia region does not recognize AWS::SecurityHub::ConfigurationPolicy CloudFormation Resources.
+    - BUG: CloudFormation service in Malaysia region does not recognize AWS::SecurityHub::ConfigurationPolicy CloudFormation Resources; Aggregator finding is not yet available.
 WORKAROUND: The above central configuration has to be done manually.

-5. In the "Audit" account, create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from Security Hub and GuardDuty products.
+5. In the **Audit** account, create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from Security Hub and GuardDuty products.
 Identify an email to subscribe to the SNS notification.
 - Deployment Region: ap-southeast-5
 - CloudFormation script: "lz-audit-guardduty-notifications.yaml"
 - StackName: "lz-audit-guardduty-notifications"
 - Parameter:
     - EmailAddresses: Comma-delimited list of email addresses to subscribe to the SNS topic

-6. Enable IAM Access Analyzer in the *audit* account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
+6. Enable IAM Access Analyzer in the **Audit** account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
     - Deployment Region: Malaysia ap-southeast-5
     - CloudFormation script: "lz-audit-access-analyzer.json"
     - StackName: "lz-audit-access-analyzer"